 Within the broader OT sector, the control system market alone is a $50 billion market and projected to have a compound annual growth rate of more than 10% in the next 5 years.
 Forward-leaning initiatives such as “smart cities,” next-generation automation of manufacturing, and government-mandated cyber standards for critical infrastructure assets will all rely on innovative control system technologies.

 “Parsons intends to become the name synonymous with fully converged protection of control systems,” said Smith.
 “Connectivity and the Internet of Things are both necessary and the origin of the evolving threat to critical infrastructure.
 At the control system level, whether it’s a networked surveillance or smart HVAC system, we intend to stay ahead of the threat curve.”

 “Joining forces with Parsons was the right strategic move for both companies,” said Dan Rucker, President of Williams Electric Company.
-“The market for converged critical infrastructure protection technology is evolving quickly, and the integration of our two companies creates a single-source end-to-end solutions provider for integrated physical and cyber protection solutions.”Parsons (NYSE: PSN) is a leading disruptive technology provider for the future of global defense, intelligence, and critical infrastructure, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
+“The market for converged critical infrastructure protection technology is evolving quickly, and the integration of our two companies creates a single-source end-to-end solutions provider for integrated physical and cyber protection solutions.”Parsons (NYSE: PSN) is a leading disruptive technology provider in the global defense, intelligence, and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
 Please visit Parsons.com, and follow us on LinkedIn and Facebook to learn how we’re making an impact.